apt105/Meshtastic/website/docs/software/python/cli.md

 ```

 :::note
-For a full list of preferences which can be set (and their documentation) can be found in the [protobufs](/docs/developers/protobufs/api#radioconfiguserpreferences)
+For a full list of preferences which can be set (and their documentation) can be found in the protobufs (/docs/developers/protobufs/api#radioconfiguserpreferences)
 :::

 ### Changing channel settings